Prasanna116/Design-and-analysis-of-High-Performance-MAC-unit/README.md

 - **Log₂(n)** depth → excellent speed
 - **Minimal fanout** → high frequency capability
 - **Extensive wiring and area usage** due to its full binary tree of prefix operations

-> ⏩ Best used in **performance-critical designs** where delay is the limiting factor, such as high-speed DSP and compute cores.

 ---

 ### 🔧 Brent-Kung Adder (BKA)